Replacing a Rotary Encoder with a Magnetic Sensor and Potentiometer

 Connections

 The IC has 16 pins.
 5 of them are not connected according to the datasheet.
 That leaves 11 pins used.
 The module has 21 pins so clearly something is going on.
-I believe they are all used, it is just some are connected together.
-It looks like each side of the PCB has the needed pins needed for different uses cases.
+I believe they are all used, it is just some on the PCB are connected together.
+It looks like each side of the PCB has the pins needed for different use cases.

 There are three pins marked VDD.
 This is for the power supply (3.3 – 5V).
 There are four ground pins, two marked GND and the other two just marked G.